survivejs/webpack-book/manuscript/extending/02_plugins.md

 When the plugin is connected to webpack configuration, webpack will run its constructor and call `apply` with a compiler object passed to it.
 The object exposes webpack's plugin API and allows you to use its hooks as listed by [the official compiler reference](https://webpack.js.org/api/plugins/compiler/).

-T> [webpack-defaults](https://www.npmjs.com/package/webpack-defaults) works as a starting point for webpack plugins.
-It contains the infrastructure used to develop official webpack loaders and plugins.

 ## Setting up a development environment

 To test and develop plugins against webpack, a good practice is to set up a harness that captures file output in-memory so you can assert output.
 You can also validate output against webpack `stats`.